History of the Meals-to-You Initiative

 In 2019 we partnered with the United States Department of Agriculture (USDA) and McLane Global to begin a three-year demonstration project in specific rural-school districts in West and East Texas to research whether a summer meal delivery system is feasible and sustainable.
 The concept is simple: a weekly package of nutritious meal items that meets USDA Child Nutrition guidelines would be delivered directly to the homes of children in rural communities.
 Over the course of the Meals-to-You (MTY) program and in continued partnership with McLane Global, and in new partnership with PepsiCo Food for Good and Chartwells Higher Education, more than 141,000 families received meals during the summer months; thereby, filling the gap created when the school year ends.

-In 2023, the Baylor Collaborative completed its fifth and final year of the MTY Project.
-Over the past five years, this program served more than 2.5 million meals to nearly 31,000 children in school districts across Texas, Alaska, Utah and New Mexico.
+In 2023, the Baylor Collaborative completed its fifth and final year of the MTY program.
+Throughout these five years, this program served more than 2.5 million meals to nearly 31,000 children in school districts across Texas, Alaska, Utah and New Mexico.
 During the COVID-19 pandemic, when the program quickly scaled up to expand access(emergency or eMTY), more than 270,000 children received nearly 40 million meals across 43 states and Puerto Rico between April and September 2020.

 Through the Years